AIML-research/AIML-research.github.io/_pages/projects.md

 </ul>
 <ul>
   <li><b><a href = "{{ site.url }}{{ site.baseurl }}/projects/mammoth">MAMMOTH (Multi-Attribute, Multimodal Bias Mitigation in AI Systems)</a></b></li>
-<i>Funding: EU under the call HORIZON-CL4-2021-HUMAN-01 (A HUMAN-CENTRED AND ETHICAL DEVELOPMENT OF DIGITAL AND INDUSTRIAL TECHNOLOGIES 2021).<br> </i>
+<i>Funding: EU under the call HORIZON-CL4-2021-HUMAN-01 (A HUMAN-CENTRED AND ETHICAL DEVELOPMENT OF DIGITAL AND INDUSTRIAL TECHNOLOGIES 2021), Role: Scientific manager & PI (Eirini Ntoutsi).<br> </i>
 The MAMMOth project focuses on multi-discrimination mitigation for tabular, network and multimodal data.
 Through its computer science and AI experts, MAMMOth aims at addressing the associated scientific challenges by developing an innovative fairness-aware AI-data driven foundation that provides the necessary tools and techniques for the discovery and mitigation of